 Issuance of the Certificate of Eligibility, Form I-20, and Form DS-2019, will be made only upon completion of all admission requirements.
 It is the responsibility of the applicant to make all necessary arrangements through official channels for entrance into the United States.

-All UNK international students must report to the International Student Services Office (ISS) in Welch Hall before or during the first week of classes.
-Failing to check in will result in your immigration record not being registered in SEVIS and you will be out of status.
+All UNK international students must report to the International Student Services Office (ISS) in Welch Hall before the first week of classes.
+Students failing to check in will result in their immigration record not being registered in SEVIS and being out of status.
 In addition, all international students must submit a completed Student Health Record, which must include results of a recent physical exam and month and year dates of all child and adult vaccinations.
-See Counseling and Health Care (CHC) section of this catalog for more specific instructions.
+See Student Health and Counseling (SHC) section of this catalog for more specific instructions.
 Students must purchase the basic health insurance policy offered through UNK or provide evidence of comparable coverage by another insurance carrier.
 Insurance charges will be assessed with other fees on the fee payment statement.

 USCIS regulations require all international students to enroll full-time while pursuing a degree at the University.
 Undergraduate students must enroll and complete a minimum of 12 hours per semester.
 Graduate students must enroll and complete a minimum of 9 hours per semester.
-Failure to comply with this regulation will result in serious consequences.
+Failure to comply with this regulation will result in serious immigration consequences.